Genera77/SynBrane/PROJECT_CONTEXT.md

   - `index.js` — selects SuperCollider when `SUPER_COLLIDER_ENABLED=true`; otherwise uses the Node path and falls back automatically on errors.

 ## Audio behavior
 - **Harmony mode (Node DSP)**: oscillator waveforms (sine/saw/square), ADSR envelope, optional resonant low-pass filter, and loudness normalized around -4 dBFS.
-Arpeggio patterns are active and honor per-chord arpeggiator settings (enabled/pattern/rate) from the UI.
+Arpeggio patterns are active and honor the global arpeggiator settings (enable/pattern/rate) from the UI.
 - **Rhythm mode (Node DSP)**: drum kit voices with overtone partials and saturation.
 A kick + snare backbone anchors beats 1/3 and 2/4, hats ride across 4–16 step grids, and chord tones map onto toms/claps/extra percussion with density shaped by the rhythm-speed slider (0.1–1.0×).
 - **Browser preview** mirrors these designs using in-browser Web Audio for chord/loop previews without relying on backend playback.
-The preview path supports per-chord arpeggiated or looped chords with per-note detune for smoother stacks.
+The preview path supports globally arpeggiated or looped chords with per-note detune for smoother stacks.

 ## Deployment model
 - Backend (Node + audio engine) runs on a DigitalOcean droplet at `http://147.182.251.148:3001`.